 You would think that Big Nose Kate would haunt her own Saloon, but she actually prefers to lurk in another drinking establishment in tombstone called the Crystal Palace.
 When alive, this was her favorite place to hang out.
 So why would anything change now?

 The Saloon has such a reputation of being haunted that Ghost Adventures featured the location.

-This property, as part of our network, has been added for they may have history, validation or folk tales of having spirited activities.
+This property, as part of our network, has been added for they may have history, validation, or folk tales of having spirited activities.
 Please take caution in approaching and visiting these locations, since courtesy, respect, and caution should be a top priority in every Haunted Investigator's style.
-Also, do realize, some of these places may have permanently closed, changed ownership and/or names, or just are not available for your visits.
+Also do realize, some of these places may have permanently closed, changed ownership and/or names, or just are not available for your visits.
 Please respect this.
-We are not responsible for the accuracy of the information provided on this listing, but offer it as a first step in finding your next haunted travel destination.
-Please do confirm with the property before making any plans to visit.

-If you visit, tour or investigate this property (or any of our properties), we are not responsible or held liable for any outcomes, lack of evidence or injuries associated with your travels.
+If you visit, tour, or investigate this property (or any of our properties), we are not responsible or held liable for any outcomes, lack of evidence, or injuries associated with your travels.
 This is only for entertainment purposes, and information provided is only as found in public domains (or as offered by the associated contributor (as a claimed property).

 For more information, please read our TERMS OF SERVICE (linked below).

 Please select from the tags below to see more like this listing.